rackerlabs/support-how-to/content/cloud-block-storage/cloud-block-storage-faq.md

 Depending on your Cloud Server's operating system, you can have up to a maximum of 14 Cloud Block Storage volumes attached to a single server.

-#### What is the default maximum capacity of Cloud Block Storage that can be consumed by a single customer account?
+#### What is the default maximum capacity of Cloud Block Storage that a single customer account can consume?

 The limit for volumes and storage is 10 TB total stored or 50 volumes per region (whichever is reached first).

 #### What if I need more storage than the default maximum capacity?

 No problem.
-We'll be happy to accommodate any size storage requests for Cloud Block Storage.
-Simply ask for an increase to your storage quota via a support request and include the desired storage amount (TBs or volume count), storage type (SATA or SSD), and region (DFW, ORD, IAD, LON, SYD, HKG).
-Please contact your account team for further details.
+We are happy to accommodate any size storage requests for Cloud Block Storage.
+Simply ask for an increase to your storage quota by using a support request.
+Include the desired storage amount (TBs or volume count), storage type (SATA or SSD), and region (DFW, ORD, IAD, LON, SYD, HKG).
+Contact your account team for further details.

 #### Does Cloud Block Storage have a Service Level Agreement (or SLA)?

 Yes.
-Details regarding the Cloud Block Storage SLA can be found here:
+You can find details regarding the Cloud Block Storage SLA here:
 [http://www.rackspace.com/cloud/legal/sla](http://www.rackspace.com/cloud/legal/sla/).

 #### Is Cloud Block Storage right for me?